realsepehrz/wp-term-management-tools/README.md

 ## Description

-_Please note this plugin requires at least PHP 7.1._ realsepehrz note : I utilized AI models such as Copilot and Deepseek to assist in reviewing and writing code.
+_Please note this plugin requires at least PHP 7.1._

+_realsepehrz note : I utilized AI models such as Copilot and Deepseek to assist in reviewing and writing code.
 Please use the provided code at your own discretion, as I cannot be held responsible for any consequences arising from its use.
+Please note that the code may not be fully stable or secure, and it is recommended to thoroughly test and review it before implementation._

 If you need to reorganize your tags and categories, this plugin will make it easier for you.
 It adds three new options to the Bulk Actions dropdown on term management pages: